 The proposed works will significantly reduce the risk of further land-slips and rockfalls onto the railway tracks and increase protection from storms.

-The proposed buttresses, placed on the reclaimed land, will provide the core of the support required for the sections of cliff adjudged to be most likely to suffer a landslip.
-They have been designed to require minimal land and would be landscaped to help them blend into the surroundings.
+Buttresses, placed on the reclaimed land, are proposed at five locations and will provide the core of the support required for the sections of cliff most likely to suffer a landslip.
+They have been designed to require minimal land and will have an erosion mat installed that encourages vegetation to grow.

 A rockfall shelter at the southern end of Parson’s Tunnel is proposed to protect the railway from falling debris from the cliff above.
 Essentially, an open-sided tunnel, this will retain views of the sea for train passengers.